darikoneil/CalSciPy/docs/source/main__io_tools.rst

 Loading
 ```````
 Binary data in CalSciPy can be loaded using the :func:`load_binary <CalSciPy.io_tools.load_binary>` function.
-The path to the binary data is required as an argument.
+The path to the binary data is required as an argument and the data is returned as a :class:`numpy array <numpy.ndarray>`
+with shape frames x height x width.

 .. centered:: **Loading binary data directly from file**